ioannis-vm/OpenSees_Model_Generator/docs/source/index.rst

 executed.
 Once the debugger is running, the following commands are
 available:

-- n (next): Execute the current line and move to the next one
+* n (next): Execute the current line and move to the next one.
-- s (step): Step into a function call
+* s (step): Step into a function call.
-- c (continue): Continue execution until a breakpoint is reached
+* c (continue): Continue execution until a breakpoint is reached.
-- l (list): List the source code of the current file
+* l (list): List the source code of the current file.
-- b (break): Set a breakpoint at a specific line
+* b (break): Set a breakpoint at a specific line.

 A good IDE can make a big difference
 ************************************

 An incredibly useful feature of many IDEs is called "jump to definition".
-This feature allows you to quickly navigate to the location in the code where a specific function or variable is defined.
-If you are not currently utilizing this feature, it is highly recommended that you look into it, as it can greatly increase your productivity.
+This feature allows for quick navigation to the location in the code where a specific function or variable is defined (even if it is in another file).
+Typically there is also the option to jump to the previous location.
+If you are not currently utilizing these features, it is highly recommended that you look into it, as it can greatly increase your productivity.
 In `Gnu Emacs`_, this functionality is provided by `xref`_.

 .. _OpenSees: https://opensees.berkeley.edu/
 .. _dataclasses: https://docs.python.org/3/library/dataclasses.html